2017 Tour Report

 Rep. Mac Thornberry

-“The solution to the Israeli – Palestinian issue will not happen as a result of a week-long summit somewhere, but will take a longer-term generational shift… now [is] the season to move specific projects and make progress “one bite at a time” rather than with one big agreement.”
+“The solution to the Israeli – Palestinian issue will not happen as a result of a week-long summit somewhere, but will take a longer-term generational shift… Now is the season to move specific projects and make progress 'one bite at a time' rather than with one big agreement.”

-Sen. James Lankford
+Senator James Lankford

 The previous U.S. administration’s policy of “not one brick” on construction in Judea and Samaria is no longer feasible.
 Building freezes are stifling natural growth and causing housing prices to skyrocket.
 A number of alternatives have been proposed, but members realize there is no simple or immediate solution.
 And they see some significant ways they can facilitate progress.